Llewxamris/PEA-framework/md/design.md

 ### Database Analysis
 _Referential Integrity_ could prove to be a pain point for our system, specifically in regards to data integrity with Clara.
-As mentioned above, the RAC application needs to handle changes to course information fro Clara.
+As mentioned above, the RAC application needs to handle changes to course information from Clara.
 A RAC self-assessment needs to reflect the program as it was the day the assessment was started.
 A RAC Advisor may also need to look at past self-assessments.
 This is handled currently by copying data from Clara to our